Coconut rum cake recipe – a sweet moist, buttery gluten free and dairy free Caribbean inspired cake laced with alcohol free rum and sweet coconut.

 Use an electric hand mixer (or stand mix if you have one) to cream the butter and sugar until it is a fluffy consistency.

-In a separate bowl add the gluten free flour, shredded coconut, coconut milk powder and tapioca starch and set aside
+In a separate bowl add the gluten free flour, shredded coconut, baking powder, coconut milk powder and tapioca starch and set aside

 In another bowl crack the eggs and pour the coconut milk, rum essence and vanilla into the same bowl.